Individual Therapy for Adults

 Hi there!
 Thanks for stopping by.
 Let's get to know each other.

-I love to travel (especially to National Parks), crochet, and watch sci-fi with my dogs.
+I love to travel (especially to the National Parks, in fact, the pictures on this website are all from my travels!).
+I also love to sew & crochet, watch sci-fi & fantasy with my dogs & partner, and hit up karaoke night with my pals.
 If you think that we could work well together, I hope you will schedule a free initial consultation.
 I look forward to getting to know you!

-When you entrust your healing to my care, it is my sincere hope to help you feel seen, accepted, and valued.
+It is my sincere hope to help you feel seen, accepted, and valued.
 My practice is rooted in values of compassion, justice, and empowerment.
-I believe deeply in the power of connection and relationship to help individuals move through their journey to their ideal self.
-I integrate principles of evidence-practice with body liberation and identity affirmation principles.
+I believe deeply in the power of connection and relationship to help individuals embody their most authentic self.
+I integrate principles of evidence-practice with body liberation, trauma recovery, and identity affirmation principles.

 I graduated with a bachelors degree in psychology from Hendrix College in 2008.
 I earned my Ph.D. in Counseling Psychology from the University of Central Arkansas in 2014, after completing an APA-accredited internship in community mental health.
 I received additional training in trauma, transgender health, and mindful approaches to treatment of depression & anxiety.